davidrokov

 Togo?
 No one seems to know for sure but the thought is the name is a riff on ‘Toga’ which was an ancient Roman draped garment.
 And the shape?
 Ducaroy himself says, it came from examining a rolled up tube of toothpaste on the shelf in his bathroom that was starting to fold in on itself (it does that when you squeeze it in the middle Michel…) One has to say this wouldn’t normally be a source of inspiration, but for Ducaroy it was his very own bathroom Eureka moment and within months the design was prototyped and ready to go.

 Little wonder then that in 50 years it’s estimated that Ligne Roset has sold in excess of 1.5 million units across 72 countries; and that’s no mean feat when you remember that this isn’t a piece of cheap mass modern design.
-Even today each TOGO sofa is meticulously hand stitched in their production facility in Briord, France.
-The reality then is that Togo is an expensive piece of luxury with the single seat Fireside Chair starting at around £1,500, and with a basic 3 piece set starting at around £7,500.
+Togo is an expensive piece of hand stitched luxury with the single seat Fireside Chair starting at around £1,500, and with a basic 3 piece set starting at around £7,500.

 However, style never goes out of fashion and whilst appetite for Togo does wax and wane over the years a good 2nd hand set can still command a high price as each generation discovers it anew.